sefop/sefop-training-hub/book/05-testing/README.md

 <p align="center">
   <img src="assets/interface-implementation.svg" width="780"
-       alt="The pseudocode of add and its private helper is_finite, in one colour with comments in green, and three braces on the right.
-The first brace, in blue, marks the interface: the line public add(a, b) returns number and the comments stating its promises (the sum, commutativity, identity, an invalid-input error, an overflow error), labelled what the unit does, also called signature, API, contract or abstraction, its comments are part of it, visible to every client.
+       alt="The pseudocode of add and its private helper is_finite, in one color with comments in green, and three braces on the right.
+The first brace, in blue, marks the interface: the line public add(a, b) returns number and the comments stating its promises (the sum, commutativity, identity, an invalid-input error, an overflow error), labeled what the unit does, also called signature, API, contract or abstraction, its comments are part of it, visible to every client.
-The second brace, in orange, marks the implementation: the input checks that call is_finite, the sum, the overflow check and the return, labelled how the unit does it, hidden from clients, one of many possible behind the interface.
-The third brace, in orange, marks the private method is_finite(x), labelled also an implementation detail, clients cannot call it">
+The second brace, in orange, marks the implementation: the input checks that call is_finite, the sum, the overflow check and the return, labeled how the unit does it, hidden from clients, one of many possible behind the interface.
+The third brace, in orange, marks the private method is_finite(x), labeled also an implementation detail, clients cannot call it">
 </p>

 Two design practices follow from the split.
 The interface states what the unit does and never how, and the comments